 I am passionate about digital marketing.
-Using a data-driven and artistic approach, I develop campaigns that can satisfy an organization’s long-term strategic plan.
-My specialties include creative and analytical communication, brand development, and marketing & sales strategies that contribute toward business sustainability, scalability & an improved user experience.
+Using a data-driven and artistic approach, I take on projects that can meet or exceed an organization’s long-term strategic plan.
+My specialties include creative and analytical communication, brand development, and marketing & sales strategies that contribute toward business sustainability, scalability & an improved customer experience.

 I arrived earlier, still late, but feeling excused because of the weather.
 I was greeted by a girl in a salmon-coloured romper, and then shortly, another young girl looking much the same presented herself smiling.
 They could have been twins, but one was taller and wore a hat I could not stop examining.
 For my life, I forget what Jo-Ann (matriarch of the Dykstra family) called it, but alas, it was some sort of hat slash cover used to protect the face and hair from harsh elements.

 I asked a quiet girl sitting on a step if she knew where Jo-Ann could be.
 She turned out to be the farm gardener.
 I asked the young girls.
 It was only after they cautiously pointed me in the direction of the bathroom, that I noticed a small house set stoically aside an apple tree, which the girls promptly proclaimed, “That’s the shop!
 She is probably in there!”

 And there I found her.
 She had an easygoing air and quirky smile and laugh.
 Jo-Ann Dykstra was stocking fridges for ‘social media’, which I thought was brilliant.
 I appreciated that she was still preparing her farm for our visit.
 We had a brief introduction, then went off on our ways.
 I had to check if Milca, my filmmaker, had arrived, and Jo-Ann was probably considering a few other things to wrap up before filming commenced.